· 3 min read

 Wrap

-The wrap is built in a line, not a stack: filling down the centre of a soft tortilla, rolled tight and cut on the bias.
+Built in a line, not a stack: filling down the centre of a soft tortilla, rolled tight by tension and cut on the bias.
 A 1990s American take on the burrito, now a French chiller fixture.

 At a glance

-• Bread: A soft wheat tortilla, thin and nearly flavorless
+• Bread: A soft wheat tortilla, thin and nearly flavourless

-• Filling: Laid in a line down the centre, then rolled tight
+• Build: Filling in a line down the centre, rolled tight, cut on the bias

 • Binder: A sauce or soft cheese, holding the cylinder together

-• Origin: A 1990s American format, now a French snack-counter fixture
+• Origin: A 1990s American format, now a French chiller fixture

-• Country: France · the imported roll that took over the chiller
+• Country: France, the imported roll that took over the cold case

 A wrap is built in a line, not a stack.
-The filling goes down the centre of a soft wheat tortilla, the bottom edge is folded up, the sides are turned in, and the whole round is rolled tight and cut on the bias so the spiral shows at the ends.
-Cut one across and the layers are plain: a wheat layer below, the filling in the middle, the same wheat layer wrapped over the top.
-It arrived in France from the United States in the 1990s and now sits in every boulangerie chiller and station kiosk beside the baguette sandwiches, the one French lunch format where the bread is asked to add nothing and just hold on.
+The filling runs down the centre of a soft wheat tortilla, the bottom edge folds up, the sides turn in, and the round rolls tight and gets cut on the bias so the spiral shows at the ends.
+Cut one across and the layers are plain: a sheet of wheat below, the filling in the middle, the same sheet wrapped over the top.
+It came to France from the United States in the 1990s and now sits in every boulangerie chiller and station kiosk beside the baguette sandwiches, the one French lunch format where the bread is asked only to hold on and otherwise stay out of the way.

-The whole format is an argument about what a soft round can hold.
-A tortilla has no crust and no rigidity, so it cannot brace a tall filling the way a split loaf does; it works by tension, the filling compressed into a cylinder and kept there by the tightness of the roll.
-That sets the rules precisely.
+The whole thing is a problem of tension.
+A tortilla has no crust and no rigidity, so it cannot brace a tall filling the way a split loaf does; it works only by being wound tight enough that the contents become a self-supporting cylinder.
+That sets three rules at once.
 The filling has to be cut small, because a long leaf or a slab of meat will not turn inside the roll.
-It has to be bound, usually by a sauce or a soft cheese acting as mortar, or it slides straight out the open ends.
-And it has to run fairly dry, because moisture is what kills it.
+It has to be bound, by a sauce or a soft cheese acting as mortar, or it slides straight out the open ends.
+And it has to run fairly dry, because moisture is the thing that brings the whole structure down.

-Each of those rules has a failure waiting behind it.
-Roll it loose and the cylinder sags and the filling spills the moment you tip it up.
+Each rule has a failure waiting behind it.
+Roll it loose and the cylinder sags and the filling spills the first time it is tipped up.
 Overfill it and the tortilla splits along the seam under its own contents.
-Use a wet filling and the bread goes slack and translucent from the inside and tears as you lift it, the dressing pooling at the cut ends.
-And let it sit, because even a good wrap runs on a short clock: the tortilla keeps drinking moisture from the filling until the structure the tension gave it is gone, which is why the honest wrap is rolled close to when it is eaten and not the night before.
+Use a wet filling and the wheat goes slack and translucent from the inside and tears as it lifts, the dressing pooling at the cut ends.
+And let it sit, because even a good wrap runs on a short clock: the tortilla keeps drinking moisture out of the filling until the tension that held it is gone, which is why an honest wrap is rolled close to when it is eaten and not made up the night before.

-Because the bread contributes nothing, the wrap is named for its filling rather than its loaf, and that is where its family lives.
+Because the loaf contributes so little, the wrap is named for what is inside it, and that is where its family lives.
 A chicken filling makes the everyday Wrap Poulet; a romaine-and-parmesan build makes the Wrap César; falafel or crudités turn it vegetable-forward.
-What it is not is a burrito, even though both roll a filling in a soft wheat round: the burrito uses a larger, sturdier tortilla folded closed at one end to hold a hot, often saucy filling, where the French wrap is smaller, cold, cut open at both ends, and sold from a chiller.
+What it is not is a burrito, even though both roll a filling in a soft wheat round: the burrito uses a larger, sturdier tortilla folded shut at one end to hold a hot, often saucy filling, where the French wrap is smaller, cold, open at both ends, and sold from a chiller.

 The Burrito That Crossed the Atlantic

-The wrap has a real and recent origin, which is unusual for a bread format.
-It was a 1990s American invention, a generalization of the Mexican and Tex-Mex burrito into a thinner, lighter, cold sandwich, and the San Francisco chain World Wrapps, which opened its first store in February 1995, is the business most often credited with popularizing it across the United States.
+The wrap has a real and recent origin, unusual for a bread format.
+It was a 1990s American generalisation of a much older form, the burrito, whose own fat-rolled San Francisco "Mission" style is commonly traced to a city taquería around 1961.
+The wrap thinned that idea into a lighter, colder sandwich, and the San Francisco chain World Wrapps, which opened its first store in February 1995, is the business most often credited with carrying it across the United States as a fast-casual format rather than a regional dish.

-From there it crossed the Atlantic as a marketed novelty, sold as a lighter and more modern alternative to the bread sandwich, and French chains and boulangeries folded it into the chiller cabinet over the following decade.
-It kept its English name.
-In a country that argues about the baguette by law, the wrap is the conspicuous import, an American repackaging of a Mexican dish, accepted into the lunch counter without ever pretending to be French.
+From there it crossed the Atlantic as a marketed novelty, sold as a lighter, more modern alternative to the bread sandwich, and French chains and boulangeries folded it into the chiller cabinet over the following decade.
+It kept its English name on the way, and that detail is the tell, an American repackaging of a Mexican dish taken into a lunch counter that argues about the baguette in legislation, never pretending to be French.
+The format itself barely predates its French shelf: World Wrapps put it on a San Francisco menu in 1995, and the chiller in Paris caught up within ten years.

 Read next